openhab/openhab-addons/bundles/org.openhab.binding.ipcamera/README.md

 ## MJPEG Streams

 Cameras that have built in MJPEG abilities can stream to openHAB with the MJPEG format with next to no CPU load, less than 1 second lag, and FFmpeg does not need to be installed.
-Cameras without this ability can still use this binding to convert their RTSP H.264 format to MJPEG (keep reading for more on this below) and this will take a lot of CPU power to handle the conversion.
+Cameras without this ability can still use this binding to convert their RTSP H.264 format to MJPEG (keep reading for more on this below) and this may use a lot of CPU power to handle the conversion.
+The lower the resolution of the stream, the lower the CPU load, so consider using a substream of the camera in the `mjpegUrl` configuration field.
 The alternative is to use HLS format which does not need the conversion and does not use any CPU to speak of.
 For video without a delay, you need MJPEG and without a camera that can create it, you will need to use a lot of CPU power.
 This can be done in a dedicated video server which will be the only way with lots of cameras, unless you purchase cameras that have the ability built in.

-An alternative way to keep the CPU load low is to use the `snapshots.mjpeg` feature of the binding to create a stream from the cameras snapshots instead of the RTSP stream.
+An alternative way to keep the CPU load low is to use the `snapshots.mjpeg` or `autofps.mjpeg` feature of the binding to create a stream from the cameras snapshots instead of the RTSP stream.

-The main cameras that can do MJPEG with very low CPU load are Amcrest, Dahua, Hikvision, Foscam HD and Instar HD.
+The main cameras that can do MJPEG with very low CPU load are Amcrest, Dahua, ESP32 Camera, Hikvision, Foscam HD and Instar HD.
 To set this up, see [Special Notes for Different Brands](#special-notes-for-different-brands).
 The binding can then distribute this stream to many devices around your home whilst the camera only sees a single open stream.